 White Pass Train in Skagway — Bucket List Alaska Excursion

 If your Alaska cruise stops in Skagway, the White Pass & Yukon Route Train is one of the most iconic excursions you can book.
-This narrow-gauge railway climbs nearly 3,000 feet in just 20 miles, passing glaciers, waterfalls, and trestles — all while tracing the path of the Klondike Gold Rush.
-We rode it with kids and loved every minute.
-Here’s what to expect, how to book, and whether it’s worth it.
+This narrow‑gauge railway climbs nearly 3,000 feet in just 20 miles, passing waterfalls, glaciers, and historic trestles — all while tracing the path of the Klondike Gold Rush.

 ⭐ White Pass Train at a Glance